PurpleKingdomGames/indigo/indigo/docs/README.md

----
-id: development-status
-title: Indigo's Development Status
----
+# Indigo

+Indigo is a pixel art Scala 2D game engine that encourages functional programming, and broadly follows the Elm architecture.

-## Indigo's Status is Alpha
+## Indigo's Development Status

-Indigo will be consider in an alpha release state until a game of any significant depth is shown to have been built using it.
-The implication being that by successfully building at releasing a game - web or desktop - enough features and structure must have been written in order to have made that happen.
+Indigo is pretty stable, but will be consider in an alpha release state until a game of any significant depth is shown to have been built using it.
+The implication being that by successfully building and releasing a game - web or desktop - enough features and structure must have been written in order to have made that happen.

 If you have a game you are building and plan to release, or are building for a game jam or something, get in touch on Discord or Gitter and we _will_ help you with any technical problems if we possibly can!